eramdam/BetterTweetDeck/CONTRIBUTING.md

 # Technical details

 The project uses [TypeScript](https://www.typescriptlang.org/) for most of the code.
-Some UI bits use [React](https://reactjs.org/) when possible and [dom-chef](https://github.com/vadimdemedes/dom-chef) when it's not; this isn't ideal, but I'll try to work on a better solution in the future.
+The UI of the settings page and of (some of) the UI injected into TweetDeck use [React](https://reactjs.org/).

 ## Project structure